rknell/rebellion-rum-models/models_documentation.md

     double? percentAustralian,
     this.productType,
     this.isAvailableOnline = false,
-    this.images = const [],
-    this.longDescription,
-    this.shortDescription,
     this.weight,
     this.enabled,
     double? matesRatesPrice,
     this.isArchived = false,
     this.recipe,
+    this.isFeatured,
+    this.heroImage,
+    this.heroDescription,
+    this.bottleImage,
+    this.story1Image,
+    this.story2Image,
+    this.awards = const [],
+    this.story1,
+    this.story2,
+    this.botanicals = const [],
+    this.recipeSlugs = const [],
+    this.headerAlignment,
   })  : volume = volume ??
 700.0,
         abv = abv ??
 0.37,
         name = name ?? '',